Kindlewing/DiscordBot/README.md

 # Overview

 This project is a restart of a project that I worked on over Christmas break of this past year.
-I decided to restart it in order to make the code cleaning, and redo the process.
+I decided to restart it in order to make the code cleaner, and redo the process.

 # Documentation
 The project is set up to use Dependency Injection.
 I am using the Unity Framework, which allows for easy integration.
 Along with DI, I also use a Factory Pattern to provide the various components of the bot, such as the Discord Client and Discord Web Socket.